learnlearnin/learnlearnin.github.io/src/documents/web.html.md

 ---
 The internet is very simple.
 Connect computers together and allow communication between them.

 The web builds on this idea and allows humans to exchange ideas freely!
+When it is truly free, web is called the [Open Web](/open-web/)

 So I put a bunch of files on my computer, you come and visit my computer, and tada!
 You can read my ideas!
 And vice versa.
 And so on.